 - The purpose is the goal with which the text was initially created.

-Only when all three elements work together and cohesively, can you expect the best result from your campaign.
+Only when all three elements work together and cohesively can you expect the best result from your multicultural marketing campaign.

 When you translate your materials into another language, you naturally want to achieve the same effect on the new audience.
 You will not accomplish this through formal equivalence of language alone.
 Focus needs to be placed on the meaning and the purpose.

 Word-for-word translation achieves formal equivalence but fails to fulfil its primary task – to convey the original message to the speakers of another language.
-To achieve the best result, you must avoid literal translation and choose a comprehensive cultural adaptation instead.
+You must avoid literal translation and choose a comprehensive cultural adaptation to achieve the best result.